2022 the year to mix vintage and antiques

 Vintage and antiques provide a home with the feeling it has been well-lived in: a place of comfort, your own unique living space.
 Interiors that develop holistically over time, through the layering or blending of antiques and vintage furniture (with or without a contemporary setting), help foster a more personal vibe – a place you’d genuinely want to call home.

 Ultimately, all vintage and antique furniture comes with a story.
-This makes for great conversation with visiting friends and family, as well as an opportunity to personalise your home by experimenting or move things around, until you find that perfect spot for your unique antique or vintage piece.
+This makes for great conversation with visiting friends and family, as well as an opportunity to personalise your home by experimenting or moving things around, until you find that perfect spot for your unique antique or vintage piece.
 Adding a touch of nostalgia or history to even the most modern home can give it an entirely different look and feel, as opposed to ‘drab, uniform and contemporary’ or simply transplanting designs from past eras.

 From the standpoint of environmental issues, as these relate to the purchase of furniture, vintage and antique pieces – all of these items are part of the circular economy.
 This model reduces our need to continue the costly cycle of throwing away unwanted items of furniture and continually replenishing them with new ones.

-On the contrary, money can be saved: vintage or antique regularly hold their value and in some cases, may even increase in value with age.
+On the contrary, money can be saved: vintage or antique pieces regularly hold their value and in some cases, may even increase in value with age.
 Buying and layering your home with a mix of both – plus other fittings – can therefore be good for the bank balance (not to mention, the fact that they are made to last, with a superior build quality), while also being kind to the environment and reducing your carbon footprint.

 The choice is yours, so start searching and be inspired.